gabrielperes97/pyKeyring/README.rst

 -  `-e except_chars, --except-chars except_chars`
     Don't use these chars in the password

-To generate a 8 digits password you can use:
+To generate an 8 digits password you can use:

 .. code-block:: console